 Having talked to a few people about this some feel ‘bad’ about trying to prioritise their own needs, others might feel ‘too busy’ for self care.
 I think people can struggle to balance work and other commitments which leaves little time and energy to focus on the ‘self’ (even though the desire to do so is there).

 Sadly, if self care is neglected over time, this can lead to a general dissatisfaction of life, and physical and emotional problems.
 We might begin to feel disconnected from our own very selves.
-In more extreme situations this might lead to ‘burn out’ and even compassion fatigue.
+In more extreme situations this might lead to ‘burn out’.

 Stop to reflect, is this happening to you at work or home?
 Back to back appointments…skipping lunch…deadlines to meet, so you’re working really hard… emergencies to deal with… little rest…?!